Cenadar/CenCompressor_console/README.md

   * 5 null bits
   * 3 bits means number of unused bits which is added after tree information

-  * 256 bits - mask of usedw
+  * 256 bits (32 bytes) - mask of used characters [N of them is turned on]
+  * N bytes - length of each used character code
+  * unused bits
+  * sequence of codes